expo/expo/docs/pages/guides/splash-screens.md

 ### iOS Caching

 Splash Screens on iOS standalone apps can sometimes encounter a caching issue where the previous image will flash before showing the new, intended image.
 When this occurs, we recommend you try power cycling your device and uninstalling and re-installing the application.
 However,the caching sometimes can persist for a day or two so be patient if the aforementioned steps were unable to resolve the issue.

-### Migrating from the `loading` API

-The `loading` API is deprecated as of SDK 22 and has a strictly worse user experience, so we recommend you change over to `splash` as soon as you have time - the `loading` API will be removed in favor of `splash` in SDK 25.